DFFlanders/cloud-app-labs/StackControl.md

 ![Cloud apps are the future...](https://pbs.twimg.com/media/CuJSGSrUEAAXoeK.jpg)

 ## Learning context for completing the lab
- - A international consortium of University professors are releasing a series of scientific discoveries which are highly sensitive and likley to be contested (akin to WikiLeaks data but for the Scientific sector).
-You can either use [the app which the professors have created](http://developer.openstack.org/firstapp-shade/introduction.html) or select another app which can host static HTML Web pages (e.g. wordpress, plone, etc).
+ - A international consortium of University professors are releasing a series of scientific discoveries which are highly sensitive and likley to be contested (akin to WikiLeaks data, but for the Scientific sector).
+You can either use [the app which the professors have created](http://developer.openstack.org/firstapp-shade/introduction.html) or select another app which can host static HTML Web pages (e.g. SimpleHTTPserver, wordpress, plone, etc).
  - You need to upload an application to the cloud (via shade) which can host mirrors of the content in multiple locations.
-NB for this excercise your applications do not need to be sync'd between different datacenters (aka state/less), as we'll cover app state in a future lab.
-The professors just want to make sure the content is online and easy to access/read/copy.
+NB for this excercise your applications do not need to be sync'd between different datacenters (aka state/less), as we'll cover 'app state' in a future lab.
+For this lab, the professors just want to make sure the content is online and easy to access/read/copy.
  - Get additional points for each datacentre around the world which hosts an applicaiton serving the professors Web pages.

 # Lab learning objectives _(by completing this lab you will know how to...)_